 Content Managers are the bread and butter of any good marketing team, as they’re responsible for creating eye-catching, high-quality content for various types of websites and media platforms.

-They produce copy for ebooks, blog posts, emails, newsletters, social media posts, whitepapers, and more.
+They produce copy for guides, blog posts, reports, emails, newsletters, social media posts, whitepapers, and more.
 Often, they also create scripts for videos and podcasts.

 Thus, any Content Manager hired should boast powerful, persuasive writing skills — as well as a deep understanding of grammar and syntax.
 They should help craft your company’s brand voice to create relevant, reliable, and informative content that sparks the interest of your target audience.

 And because most marketing teams need to produce a high volume of quality content, you’ll likely need more than one Content Manager on your team.
 It’s always a good idea to look for content creators whose skills complement one another — that way, you can have one who’s great at writing e-books and another that excels at email marketing strategy.